 Private Language School

 There are language schools across the country, mostly based in urban centers.
 Like any country, the bigger towns and cities will provide the widest variety of jobs.
 There will be more language schools in cities that tend to attract larger immigrant populations.
-For instance, our venues are located in some of the most culturally diverse cities in the US: Boston, Chicago, Los Angeles, and New York.
 If you are planning on working at a language center then you need to be sure you are comfortable with big-city life as it’s likely where you’ll have to work.

 These schools feature a massive range of ages, nationalities, and backgrounds, which can be both exciting and challenging.

 Business English is popular in the US due to non-native speakers requiring it for future employment or running their own businesses.
 Classes can be taught through the language schools mentioned above, online, or through one-on-one lessons.
-As it’s more of a specialty field than general TEFL, you can expect higher pay.
+As it’s more of a speciality field than general TESOL, you can expect higher pay.
 In return for the better wages, however, schools and students will expect experience or qualifications in something business-related.
-An example is our 30-hour Business TEFL Course which provides sufficient training for employers and enhances your CV.
+An example is our 30-hour Teaching Business English Course which provides sufficient training for employers and enhances your CV.

 The main benefit of teaching English is that it is extremely flexible!
 Working full-time, part-time, freelance or teaching night classes means you can find a schedule that suits you.
 With private tutoring, you have the opportunity to supplement your current income, make some money during college or top-up your retirement fund.

-If you aren’t qualified, but interested in being a TEFL teacher, check out our accredited TEFL courses.
+If you aren’t qualified, but interested in being a ESL teacher, check out our internationally recognised TEFL / TESOL courses.